-So what goes in to deciding when you should replace your furnace filter?
+So what goes in to determining when you should change your furnace filter?

-- On the top of that open compartment is where you will find your furnace filter resting on two metal supports.
+- On the top of that open compartment is where your furnace filter is resting on two metal supports.

 - There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.